 (Amendment) (No. 4) Regulations 2003 to use a mobile mic in the UK you are better avoiding arguing this point with the traffic cops by using a hands free mic as you still have a requirement to be in control of the vehicle at all times.

-Well that's the mobile setup at GM0ONX, others go to greater lengths to get better performance, but my set up has the advantage being installed and removed in minutes and it helps while away the long drives down to 'Englandshire' and the autotune facility of the ATAS makes HF mobile so easy.
+Well that's the mobile setup at GM0ONX, others go to greater lengths to get better performance, but my set up has the advantage being able to be installed and removed in minutes and it helps while away the long drives down to 'Englandshire' and the autotune facility of the ATAS makes HF mobile so easy.
 Working Japan at 70 MPH handsfee on the M6 south of Carlisle certainly takes the boredom away.

 Hope to catch you on the air /M.